- Before going to hospital

 After meeting with your specialist, you will have a plan for next steps.
 Your specialist may refer you onto another provider for preventative measures such as physical therapy or they may begin the process of admitting you to hospital for surgery.

-Prior to being admitted, it’s best to discuss with Frank what information you will need from your specialist in order to work out your out of pocket expenses.
+Prior to being admitted, it’s best to discuss with Frank what information you will need from your specialist to work out your out of pocket expenses.

 What to ask your specialist